StaPH-B/midwest-region/in-progress/outline.md

  - https://thesequencingcenter.com/knowledge-base/de-novo-assembly/

 Figures to be included:
--Figure of *de novo* assembly (reads to contigs)
+-Figure of *de novo* assembly (reads to contigs to scaffolds to chromsomes) -Oh the Places You'll Go as a  metaphor for de novo assembly

 *De novo* is latin for "from the beginning."
 It follows that *De novo* assembly is the assembly of sequencing reads without prior knowledge of the correct sequence or order of those reads, and *de novo* assembly does not rely on a reference genome.

 The *de novo* assembly process:
 Reads &#8594; Contigs &#8594; Scaffolds &#8594; Chromosomes

-Overlapping reads are assembled into contigs, overlapping contigs are assembled in scaffolds, and overlapping scaffolds are assembled into chromosomes.
+Overlapping reads are assembled into contigs.
+A contig is a contiguous length of genomic sequence.
+An assembly with only one contig is considered “complete.”
+It is not unusual for *de novo* assemblies to have many contigs, especially if short reads are used for assembly.
+However, an excess of contigs or very short contigs are indicative of a poor quality *de novo* assembly.

+Scaffolds are assembled from joined and oriented contigs.

+Whole chromosomes are assembled from joined and oriented scaffolds.

 There are different types of assembly algorithms that assemblers use to reconstruct genomes.
 Understanding these algorithms is not necessary for an introduction to genome assembly, but you can read more about them in this [wiki article](https://www.sciencedirect.com/science/article/pii/S0888754310000492).

 *De novo* assembly works well for species without a reference genome, as well as species with diverse gene content. *De novo* assembly should be used if you are interested in investigating gene content that is not present in all members of a species.

+### Which method of genome assembly should you choose?

+Whether you should use *de novo* assembly or reference guided assembly depends on the questions you are trying to answer. *De novo* assembly is useful when you are assembling a new genome you have no reference genome for, or when you are interested in analyzing novel gene content your reference genome does not encode.

+Reference guided assembly is useful when you have a well annotated reference genome and the genome you are assembling is not very different from your reference genome.

 ## Genomic relatedness